Project management involves making a lot of decisions and these decisions cannot always be easy.

-The main purpose behind a cost and benefit analysis is to help in decision-making.
+The main purpose of a cost and benefit analysis is to help in decision-making.

 This systematic approach to figuring out the positives and negatives of undertaking a project is used in multiple different disciplines.

-Such analysis is used in project management, in business, finance, government, and even for non-profit projects.
+Such analysis is used in project management, business, finance, government, and even for non-profit projects.